s4ke/Master-Thesis/src/md/800-appendix.md

 zipWithArr f = (arr (\(as, bs) -> zipWith (,) as bs)) >>> mapArr f
 ~~~~

-These combinators make use of the `ArrowChoice` type class which provides
+These combinators make use of the `ArrowChoice` type class providing
 the `pipepipepipe` combinator.
-It takes two Arrows `arr a c` and `arr b c`
+This combinator takes two Arrows `arr a c` and `arr b c`
 and combines them into a new Arrow `arr (Either a b) c` which pipes all
 `Left a`'s to the first Arrow and all `Right b`'s to the second Arrow: